 - someone controls you – this could look like putting enormous pressure on you to marry someone (saying things like I will die unless you Marry X person, we will never talk to you again), controls your money or finances or does not allow you to make decisions on your own (like leave the house when you want to)

 - family members use “honor / izath” to shame you into feeling like you are wrong.
 Ie “you have brought shame to the family by doing XYZ – wearing clothes you want to wear, dating someone you want to date or things like wanting to move out.
-I wrote about my personal experience here.
+I wrote about my personal experience of moving out here.

 Many women have opened up about their experience of abuse, one special woman is Mariam Mohammed.
 I recommend reading her story from being homeless, abused to thriving as an Australian Financial Reviews’ Women of Influence and a successful impact entrepreneur.
 We gain courage when we hear stories of other women who have a similar experience to ours.